Guinea defies virus for vote that could keep leader in power

-CONAKRY, Guinea — The West African nation of Guinea is defying the coronavirus pandemic to hold a controversial referendum on Sunday that could allow the president to stay longer in power.
+CONAKRY, Guinea — The West African nation of Guinea is defying the coronavirus pandemic to hold a controversial referendum Sunday that could allow the president to stay longer in power.

 Nearly 5 million voters are registered for the vote, which also will choose 14 National Assembly members.
 President Alpha Conde, whose second and currently final term ends in December, might win the chance to stand for two more seven-year terms.